 We also collect and use aggregated data such as statistical or demographic data (“Aggregated Data”).
 Aggregated Data may be derived from your personal information but does not reveal your identity in any way.
 For example, we may aggregate your Usage and Device Data to calculate the percentage of our website users accessing a specific feature of our website.
 Aggregated Data is used for our and our affiliates business purposes only.

 - Sensitive Personal Information

-While we do not request sensitive personal data, we do have sections on our websites where you can submit additional information, for example, when you submit a review.
+We generally do not request sensitive personal data except as part of making a credit granting decision.
+However, we do have sections on our websites where you can submit additional information, for example, when you submit a review.
 If you submit information on these free text section, only submit information you are comfortable providing and always bear in mind that it may be sensitive information.
 If you submit reviews or feedback for our website, please remember that this information will be visible to others users of our website.